Start Your Nebraska LLC in just a Few Minutes

 Let Us Help You!

-As the registered agent for the company, it’s possible a process server could potentially serve the principal with a lawsuit at their business or in the presence of employees and customers.
-If they use their home address as the place to receive official mail as the registered agent, they could be served with a lawsuit in front of their family and friends.
-Plus, their personal address will becomes part of the public record.
-Appointing a third party registered agent is also a good idea if they travel frequently and are not out of the office for much of the typical business hours.
-Hiring a trustworthy, reputable, third-party company based and authorized to do business in Nebraska with experience fulfilling registered agent responsibilities is a good choice.
-Visit LLC Formations for more information.
+As the registered agent for the company, it’s possible a process server could potentially serve the business owner with a lawsuit in the presence of employees and customers.
+If you use your home address as the place to receive official mail, then you could be served with a lawsuit in front of family and friends.

 Let Us Help You!